thoughtbot/ios-on-rails/book/rails/creating_a_geocoded_get_request.md

 ### Geocoding in Humon: choosing a library

-For Humon, we aren't going to be transforming one type of geographic data to another.
-What we want is to be able to receive a latitude and longitude from the iOS application and return the closest events to those coordinates.
+For Humon, we aren't going to be transforming one type of geographic data into another.
+What we want is to be able to receive a latitude and longitude from the iOS application and return the events closest to those coordinates.

 After consulting *Geocoding on Rails*, we chose the [Geocoder](https://github.com/alexreisner/geocoder) gem for Humon.
 It supports